Electric car use by country: Chile

+In Chile, electromobility has grown has gained visible momentum in recent years.
+According to the National Automotive Association of Chile (ANAC), battery-electric vehicles and plug-in hybrids accounted for 2.8% of the market for new light- and medium-duty vehicles in 2025, while as of May 2026, plug-in technologies represented nearly 6.1% of cumulative sales.

+The country has also established itself as a regional leader in electric buses: Santiago’s RED Movilidad system reported in 2025 a network of electric bus terminals and an expanding electric fleet.
+The projection for 2026 is to reach 4,400 buses to serve nearly 6 million public transit users.

+The National Electromobility Strategy 2030, updated by the Ministry of Energy in June 2026, maintains the goal that 100% of light- and medium-duty vehicle sales be zero-emission by 2035 and incorporates an interim target of 20% by 2030.
+Government measures include energy efficiency standards for new light-duty vehicles, partial exemption from vehicle registration fees, co-financing programs such as Mi Taxi Eléctrico, public-private partnerships, and the Public Charging Infrastructure Master Plan to expand the national network of charging stations.

 The Mitsubishi i-MiEV was the first EV in Chile.
 The first public quick charging station was opened in April 2011.

-In August 2014 Mitsubishi replaced the i-Miev with the Outlander PHEV.
-Later that year BMW introduced their "i" range with the i3; Renault launched their Zero Emission (Z.E.) lineup, including the Fluence Z.E. sedan, the Kangoo utility van and Zoe city car.
-The French brand sold 22 electric vehicles in their first month in the Chilean market.

 Colombia

-The BEV Renault Twizy quadricycle is the top selling electric vehicle in Colombia.
+The BEV Renault Twizy quadricycle is the top-selling electric vehicle in Colombia.

 Latin America's first battery electric taxi fleet of 45 vehicles was launched at the beginning of 2013 in Bogotá, the largest electric taxi fleet in South America at the time.
 These taxis were exempted from the Pico y placa driving restriction scheme.
 The program is an effort to improve air quality and set an example.

 The BMW i3 was introduced in Colombia in 2014.
 The BEV Renault Twizy quadricycle was introduced in the Colombian market in June 2015 and, as of October 2015, 203 Twizys had been sold.
 Sales of the Outlander P-HEV were scheduled to begin in September 2015.
 Sales of other electric vehicles totaled, as of June 2015, 35 Mitsubishi i-MiEVs (purchased by an electricity company), 25 BMW i3s, 19 Renault Kangoos (corporate purchases), and 4 Nissan Leafs (corporate purchases).

-In 2013 the government established incentives to promote EV adoption.
+In 2013, the government established incentives to promote EV adoption.
 These include the exemption from the driving restriction scheme in place in Colombian cities such as Bogotá and Medellín.
 The government exempted BEV and PHEV cars from import duties for three years, with an annual quota of 750 cars of each type.